 Each integration allows you to setup authorisation and a base URL to send Webhooks to.
 If you wish to send your Webhooks to multiple domains, you will need to create multiple integrations.
 You can also set the format of this integrations webhooks (e.g. XML or JSON).

 Webhooks use basic tokenised authorisation.
-The application that receives the Webhook will need to check the Authorisation header to ensure it contains the correct authorisation key.
-You can reset your authorisation key at any time at MyThyngs > Developer > Integrations
+The application that receives the Webhook will need to check the Authorisation header to ensure it contains the correct authentication token.
+You can reset your authentication token at any time at MyThyngs > Developer > Integrations

 Next, create your first Webhook Trigger.